Categories

 Basic installation

-After that we install the basic packages on the user portal machine:
+So we start by installing the basic packages on the user portal machine:

 Add user with password and add it to admin list: